Root Canal Therapy in Denton, TX

 The Root Canal Therapy Process

-Dr. Ruehle and our team can complete your root canal treatment in as little as one appointment at our Denton office.
+Dr. Ruehle and our team can usually complete your root canal treatment in as little as one appointment at our Denton office.
 The process of root canal therapy consists of four distinct steps:

 • X-rays: Your dentist will begin by taking X-rays of your infected tooth to determine the extent of the damage and the best course of action for your oral health.